bookshelves-project/bookshelves-front/content/guides/kobo-series.md

 ---
-title: "Series on Kobo"
+title: "Get series"
 description: 'Series can not work on the fly with your Kobo, this guide explain to force your Kobo to display it.'
-position: 1
+position: 3
-category: 'Guides'
+category: 'Kobo'
 ---

 ## About series